bonitasoft/bonita-doc/md/custom-user-information-in-bonita-bpm-studio.md

 The filter is set for the actor and is displayed in the actor filter field.
 Users from the actor and with the relevant value for the custom information chosen will become candidates to perform the task, or all the tasks in the lane if you set it at lane level.

-Note that the filter will not work if you change values in the Organization but do not re-publish the Organization.
+Note that the filter will not work if you change values in the organization but do not re-publish the organization.
 This will throw a synchronization error.